-Unless specifically specified in the course syllabus, assignments will be lowered 10% of the total possible points for each day the assignment is late.
+Assignments will be lowered 10% of the total possible points for each day the assignment is late.
 No points will be awarded if the assignment is more than three (3) days late.
 Assignments are to be turned in to the course instructor either in person or submitted electronically.
 Assignments submitted electronically to the instructor must be readable and have the appropriate content (i.e, it's not a blank document or file).
 Corrupted or blank assignment file submissions ("placeholder submissions") will be automatically graded as zero.
 Students are responsible for double-checking that the files uploaded or attached are not blank or corrupted.